Eager (horse): 1794: six-year-old season

 Eager reappeared as a six-year-old in a £50 subscription race over Dutton's Course on 9 May and finished third of the five runners behind Gabriel and Spider.
 This proved to be his last race for the Duke of Bedford: before his next race he entered into the ownership of Mr Morant.

 On 3 September Eager appeared in a race at Egham.
 The race was run in a series of four mile heats, with the prize going to the first horse to win twice.
 Eager finished second in the first heat and fourth in the second before being withdrawn from the contest.

 1795: seven-year-old season

 Eager's final season comprised two races in heats run in summer.
 On 12 July at Ascot he appeared in the colours of Mr Wood and finished third and fourth in the first two heats before being withdrawn.
 On 30 July he ran in a race at Blandford when he ran in the ownership of Mr Stag.
 He finished second in both heats to Mr Hyde's Highflyer horse.
 In this race he was recorded as being a gelding.

 Pedigree

+Eager is inbred 4S x 4D to the stallion Partner, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

-Eager was inbred 4x4 to the Godolphin Arabian and Croft's Partner, meaning that these stallions appear twice in the fourth generation of his pedigree.
+Eager is inbred 4S x 4D to the stallion Godolphin Arabian, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.